annard/annard.github.io/_posts/2017-10-21-toilet-revisited.markdown

 ![cleaner bilge](/images/Oleander/Head/IMG_2682.jpg)

-Then I took advantage of the fact that the boat wa out and add some more anti-fouling on the propellor and rope cutter.
+Then I took advantage of the fact that the boat was out and add some more anti-fouling on the propellor and rope cutter.

 Since it is a bit of a mess inside the boat and I want to have it all drying out overnight with the heater on, I took the offer from the [Wide Mouthed Frog](http://www.widemouthedfrogofficialsite.co.uk) owner to use one of his rooms tonight (see ["Bartering"](/blog/bartering)).
 Tomorrow I will put the toilet back together again so that Monday, when hopefully all is well, I can connect the hoses to the outside and use the toilet again (on a dry boat?).